drawwithcode/2020-undefined/README.md

 We tend to run away from the feeling of responsibility towards environmental maintenance.
 Of course, every action needs a first step, but we sometimes forget how easy and simple it is to just plant a seed that will later have an impact.
 This is the idea behind *A Connected Garden*, it is the first step showing how easy it to make Milan more green, just by simple interactions.

+We choose city of Milan because that's the place where we all met.
+We all have a connection to it.
+Moreover, in the moment when we all started Politecnico there, Milan was  second on the list of the most polluted cities in Europe.
+So we got inspired to make a change here and now.
+Ofcaurse, as a future vision, there can be a list of cities in hierarchical order by pollution level where you choose to plant.

 ### Idea
 *A Connected Garden* is a collaborative experience which aims to spread the thought about a more green city.
 Moreover, it shows how easy it is to make a change by collaborating with each other, and taking care of each other’s creations.
 Visitors can plant endangered flowers from a list of endangered plant speices and learn about them.
 Each flower has a lifetime duration and has to be watered *(taken care of)*.
 If the plant is not maintained after a certain amount time, it will change its appearance and eventually completely disappear.